REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning

 \subsection{Experiment Setup}

+We use IsaacLab~\cite{mittal2025isaaclab} for expert demonstration collection, RL policy training, and fine-tuning.
+All policies are trained on an NVIDIA H200 GPU.
+RL pre-training of $\pi_{\rm loco\_manip}$ takes $10$h with $4096$ parallel environments, while DP pre-training on a $100$-trajectory dataset ($3$h of demonstrations) requires $18$h.
+The pipeline from pre-training to the fully fine-tuned policy requires $22$h of wall-clock time.
+Joint optimization (Alg.~\ref{alg:co-train}) takes $L=2$ iterations, each costing $9$h, split equally between updating $\pi_\textrm{loco\_manip}$ and $\bar{\pi}_\theta$.

+Regarding policy configuration, the DP $\bar{\pi}_{\theta}$ has an observation horizon of $8$ and an action chunk size of $12$, with a $0.1$ s interval between each observation and action.
+We choose $\bar{\alpha}_k$ to follow the cosine schedule \cite{nichol_improved_2021} for DP pre-training.

-For our hardware experiments, we use a Booster T1 robot with 29 degrees of freedom.
-Both the high-level diffusion policy (DP) $\bar{\pi}_{\theta}$ and the low-level reinforcement learning (RL) controller $\pi_{\text{loco\_manip}}$ run on a policy computer, with an AMD 7945HX CPU and an NVIDIA RTX 4060 GPU.
-This policy computer receives the robot’s proprioception states (i.e., joint angles and IMU measurements) from T1’s embedded computer.
-The policy computer also performs the inference of $\bar{\pi}_{\theta}$ that outputs a high-level command for the $\pi_{\text{loco\_manip}}$, which then outputs joint position commands.
+For hardware experiments, we use a Booster T1 robot with 29 degrees of freedom.
+Both the DP motion planner $\bar{\pi}_{\theta}$ and the RL-based loco-manipulation controller $\pi_{\text{loco\_manip}}$ run on a policy computer, with an AMD 7945HX CPU and an NVIDIA RTX 4060 GPU.
+The loco-manipulation policy $\pi_{\rm loco\_manip}$ runs at $50$ Hz, while the DP $\bar{\pi}_{\theta}$ runs at $10$ Hz using NVIDIA TensorRT.
+This policy computer receives the robot’s proprioceptive states (i.e., joint angles and IMU measurements) from T1’s embedded computer.
+The policy computer also performs the inference of $\bar{\pi}_{\theta}$ that outputs a Cartesian action chunk for the $\pi_{\text{loco\_manip}}$, which then outputs upper- and lower-body joint-position references.